gvvq/script/README.md

 <img src="https://nighty.one/assets/images/logo/nighty.png" alt="NightyBot Logo" width="200">

-Welcome to the NightyBot Script repository!
-These custom scripts are designed for use with the Nighty.one Discord Selfbot.
-With these scripts, you can enhance your Discord Personal experience! [nighty.one](https://nighty.one).
+Welcome to the Custom Nighty Selfbot Scripts repository!
+These custom scripts are designed for use with the Nighty.one Selfbot.
+With those scripts, you can enhance your Discord Personal experience! [nighty.one](https://nighty.one).

 ## Installation